FRACerqueira/PackagesTransfer/README.md

 - Display of a summary of successful and failed transfers

-- All entries are saved (except passwords) in the usersettings.json file for the next run to be done in the "Next–Next–Finished" template
+- All entries are saved (except passwords) in the usersettings.json file for the next run to be done in the "Nextâ€“Nextâ€“Finished" template

 ## Application configuration